Out nowThe Citation EconomyBuy on Amazon →

 Clean up your entity.
 Check what AI says about your brand when asked directly.
 If the answer is vague, generic, or wrong — Wikipedia, Wikidata, your About page, and your schema are the levers.
 A clean entity description is the foundation everything else builds on.

 HubSpot's AI citation advantage is real and durable.
-But it wasn't inevitable — it was built, piece by piece, before anyone was calling it AEO.
+But it wasn't inevitable.
+It was built, piece by piece, before anyone was calling it AEO.

 Score your own brand's AI citation signals at uncited.ai — free, no email required.